Wanted to know more about me? Came to the right place.

-A bit of background to know me better: I started working on computers in the 8th grade using a desktop that my uncle had built for me.
-(I believe that this was a 266Mhz Pentium with 64Mb of Ram.)
+A bit of background to know me better: I started working with computers in middle school ~’98.
+Learned patience to use a 266Mhz Pentium desktop gifted to me.
 It didn’t take long before it was taken apart for study.
 Thus beginning my long road into the PC culture.

 Further along I was able to work on the computers at my high school for extra credit.
 To assist with college, the teachers at the school gave me a summer job in ’04 as a PC Tech.
 Unfortunately, the college I attended did not have any type computer degree.
 After a few semesters, I finally landed a job with a local tech business that served computers to schools.

 I moved to the city in 2008.
 There, I got a job as a Help Desk Analyst for the FMOL Health System.
 I have been delegating work processes and working on scripts to better our workflow for some time.
 Eventually, in 2014, I grew into the role of a Help Desk Coordinator for the night shift.
 This job has allowed me to seize many learning opportunities; to grow my programming as well as management skills.

 Along with delegation and training, I am also actively coding applications for my current job.
 I have began expanding my studies through Udemy courses and plan to continue growing my knowledge and experience.

 I’ve gotten into a few side projects along the years.